gensart-ai/gensart-ai/README.md

 <p align='left'>I am just a junior software dev or most people call me a Professional Google Searcher 😆.
 Well, I'm just an IT enthusiast you know</p>
 By the way, maybe you are here want to have some kind of things to know :

-- 👋 God blessed me with the name Genesaret Johnes.
+- 👋 God blessed me with the name **Genesaret Johnes**.
 Usually, people called me Genes.
 - 👀 I’m in interested making tech collaborate well with the environment, and make useful things for mankind.
-- 🌱 I’m currently on learning into JavaScript environment 📱 using Node JS, TypeScript, and Express ⚛️
+- 🌱 I’m currently learning in JavaScript environment 📱 using Node JS, and on planning to go Python too 🐍
 - 💞️ I’m looking to collaborate with anyone who wants to learn together or create an open-source project
 - 📫 Don't hesitate to reach me on Instagram or Facebook! 💌 No worry, I followed you back !<br/><br/>

 ![](https://img.shields.io/badge/%22put%20the%20code%20back%20to%20fun.%22-~%20genes-navy?style=for-the-badge)

-### Languages I have and still learn until now :
+### Languages I have and still learning recently :
 <a href='https://php.net' target="_blank"><img alt='php' src='https://img.shields.io/badge/PHP-100000?style=flat-square&logo=php&logoColor=FFFFFF&labelColor=9263FF&color=9263FF'/></a>
 <a href='https://javascript.com' target="_blank"><img alt='javascript' src='https://img.shields.io/badge/JavaScript-100000?style=flat-square&logo=javascript&logoColor=000000&labelColor=FFE417&color=FFE417'/></a>
 <a href='https://python.org' target="_blank"><img alt='python' src='https://img.shields.io/badge/Python-100000?style=flat-square&logo=python&logoColor=FFDA1C&labelColor=306998&color=306998'/></a>